I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlgetnextextracreateparameter.md

 ## -remarks
 <p>The<b>FsRtlGetNextExtraCreateParameter</b> routine processes an ECP list in a non-circular manner.
 That is, if the ECP context structure pointed to by the <i>CurrentEcpContext</i> parameter is the last element in the ECP list, there is no "next" ECP in the list and the routine returns STATUS_NOT_FOUND.</p>

-<p>The<b>FsRtlGetNextExtraCreateParameter</b> routine processes an ECP list in a non-circular manner.
-That is, if the ECP context structure pointed to by the <i>CurrentEcpContext</i> parameter is the last element in the ECP list, there is no "next" ECP in the list and the routine returns STATUS_NOT_FOUND.</p>

 ## -requirements
 <table>
 <tr>